AKADDC/SciNLP/README.md

 # SciNLP: A Domain-Specific Benchmark for Full-Text Scientific Entity and Relation Extraction in NLP
 [![License](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This is the official repository for the dataset and code of the paper:  ["SciNLP: A Domain-Specific Benchmark for Full-Text Scientific Entity and Relation Extraction in NLP"](https://arxiv.org/abs/2509.07801),  *accepted at **EMNLP 2025** (Main Conference)*.

+## Attention❗❗❗

+We corrected the statistical error information of the previous data set, and now the SciNLP data set contains 6409 fine-grained entities and 1648 relationships.

+Due to the previous omissions, we made mistakes in the process of HGERE experiment, which led to a big deviation between the NER data index of HGERE and the actual experimental results.
+We have started to revise the original paper.
+If the existing results cannot be reproduced, please wait for us to update the latest experimental results.

 ## 📚 SciNLP